-I think it is safe to say that as marketers it’s time to take this social network site seriously.
+I think it is safe to say that it’s time for us, as marketers, to take this social network site seriously.
 But what exactly is Pinterest?
 And how do you use it to promote your business or brand?

 Well, this guide will help you get started.

 Pinterest is becoming a social network site for sharing interesting images you find online.
 Think of it as an image-based social bookmarking tool like delicious.com…but with a better community.

 These images, once uploaded to the site, are known as Pins.
 Users can place these pins on boards, customized under a theme.
 You can create any kind of theme you want: architecture, motorcycles or even history.

 Fifty-nine percent of its “pinners” are women between 25 and 40 years of age.
 Women also make up 58% of its unique visitors.

 The site is so popular, it is controlling growth by making you enter your email address to get on a waiting list to become a pinner.
 However, this should only take a couple of days.

 Of course, if you know a pinner, you can ask him or her for an invite.

 Pinning is pretty easy.
 You can link to a website or upload an image.
 Or you can install the Pin It button from Pinterest.